vivek-nexus/google-meet-slack-integration/README.md

 ### Slack status is not updating
 1. Check if you have actually pasted the Slack API key.
 Generate and paste again, if in doubt.
+2. Check if you have installed the slack app to the correct workspace, where you want your status to be automatically updated.
+Select the workspace on top right corner before clicking "Allow".
-2. Try a different emoji.
+3. Try a different emoji.
-3. Check status emoji format, if you are using a custom slack emoji. `:smile:` will work whereas `:smile` or `smile:` will not work.
+4. Check status emoji format, if you are using a custom slack emoji. `:smile:` will work whereas `:smile` or `smile:` will not work.
 To prevent confusion, copy paste the emoji directly from a slack chat.
-4. The custom emoji used is not available in your slack workspace.
+5. The custom emoji used is not available in your slack workspace.
 Use only those emojis that are available in your slack workspace.

 ### Extension does not work sometimes
 Refreshing the meeting page should bring the extension back.